QuirkyDataScientist1978/GWU-Machine-Learning-1-Fall-2018-Mushroom-Classification-Project/README.md

 # Mushroom Classification Machine Learning Project

-This is a repository for a machine learning approach to mushroom classification, which was our project for the Machine Learning I class on the Master of Science in Data Science at GWU.
+This is a repository for a machine learning approach to mushroom classification, which was our project for the Machine Learning I class on the Master of Science in Data Science at The George Washington University (GWU).
 All the code is on `mushrooms.ipynb`, which utilizes the following modules:

 1.  *NumPy*
 2.  *pandas*